• Skip to primary navigation

 • Vanilla extract - use 2 teaspoons instead of 1, you won’t regret this!

 • Flour - measure it correctly, with the scoop and level method.
 This recipe also works with gluten-free flour blends with xanthan gum.
-My favorites include Bobs Red Mill and Schar Mix C.
+My favorites include Bobs Red Mill and Schar Mix C (available in EU too).

 ✅ EXPERT TIP Why use unsalted butter?
 The salt content in various butter brands varies.
 Depending on the brand, different amount of salt is added according to their recipes.
 I like to use unsalted butter in baking, so I can control the salt content myself.